Variational Learning Finds Flatter Solutions at the Edge of Stability: Introduction

 \section{Introduction}

 Variational Learning (VL) has been used to perform deep learning from early on~\citep{Gr11,BlCo15} and recently also started to show good results at large scale.
-It can now outperform state-of-the-art optimizers without any increase in the cost.
+It has been shown to outperform state-of-the-art optimizers without any increase in the cost.
 For example, on ImageNet, VL substantially improves overfitting commonly seen in AdamW and for pretraining GPT-2 from scratch, VL achieves a lower validation perplexity than AdamW \citep{pmlr-v235-shen24b}.
 For low-rank fine-tuning of Llama-2 (7B), VL improves both accuracy (by $2.8\%$) and calibration (by $4.6\%$) \citep{cong2024variational,li2025flatlora}.
-Moreover, VL methods explicitly derived from minimizing PAC-Bayes bounds \citep{wang2023improving, zhang2024improving} have shown consistent improvements over AdamW.
+Moreover, VL methods explicitly derived by using PAC-Bayes bounds \citep{wang2023improving, zhang2024improving} have shown consistent improvements over AdamW.
 All such results confirm the importance of VL for deep learning.

 Despite these successes, the theoretical mechanisms behind the good performance of VL remain poorly understood.
 It is often assumed that simplistic Gaussian posteriors, such as those used currently for deep learning, may not be enough because they are poor approximations of the true posterior; lack of a good prior is another issue.
 Despite these concerns, VL shows good performance in practice.
-Theories such as minimum description length~\citep{HiVC93,hochreiter1997flat,blier2018description}, PAC-Bayes \citep{DR17,zhou2018nonvacuous,pmlr-v235-lotfi24a} and marginal likelihood \citep{smith2017bayesian,immer2021scalable} can partially explain the success.
+Theories such as minimum description length~\citep{HiVC93,hochreiter1997flat,blier2018description}, PAC-Bayes \citep{DR17,zhou2018nonvacuous,pmlr-v235-lotfi24a,alquier2024user} and marginal likelihood \citep{smith2017bayesian,immer2021scalable} can partially explain the success.
 In particular, PAC-Bayes theory provides a natural explanation for why flatter solutions may generalize better, see for instance the discussion in \cite[Section~3.3]{alquier2024user}.
 However these theories say little about the regularizing properties of the learning algorithm.
-Similarly to deep learning, the presence of implicit regularization is likely also at play in VL, but few tools exist (if any) to unravel these effects.
+Similarly to deep learning, the presence of implicit regularization is likely also at play in VL, but few tools exist to unravel these effects.